GospelTrust/kairos-th-513/docs/content/_week-02/session-05.md

 1. First, the belief that the Jews were not preoccupied with righteousness obtained from works of the law is not necessarily true.

-  - a.
-“Documents from around the time of Paul state that some Jews believed obedience to the law was rewarded on the final day with salvation:
+   - “Documents from around the time of Paul state that some Jews believed obedience to the law was rewarded on the final day with salvation:

      “The one who does righteousness stores up life for himself with the Lord” (Psalms of Solomon, c.
 50 B.C.).
 “Miracles, however, will appear at their own time to those who are saved by their works” (2 Baruch, c.
 A.D.
 100).

-  - b.
-What does this mean?
+   - What does this mean?

       1. “Paul’s understanding of justification makes sense, then, as a criticism of the observance of the law as a whole (not just circumcision, Sabbath observance, and food laws) as the means to eternal life.”21